LuchiAdaobi/LeadsCaptureChromeExtension/README.md

 To utilize the full functionality of the MyLeads app, make sure it is set up and running as a Chrome extension in your local environment.

-Please note that this application uses the Chrome tabs API to save the active tab.
+Also note that this application uses the Chrome tabs API to save the active tab.
 It may not work as expected in browsers other than Chrome.

 ### Feedback and Contributions
 I welcome your feedback and suggestions to enhance the functionality and usability of MyLeads.
 Feel free to open issues or submit pull requests in the GitHub repository.